bartificer/programming-by-stealth/docs/pbs87.md

 ## PBS 85 Challenge Update

-It had been my intention to include the sample solution to the challenge set at the end of [instalment 85](https://bartificer.net/pbs85) at the start of this instalment, and to end with a new challenge, but I’ve changed my mind on that.
-As I was working on my sample solution two things became clear to me — the challenge was a lot more difficult that I had intended, and, a good solution will rely heavily on jQuery, so it will make the perfect hook for a redux and update of our look at DOM objects and jQuery objects.
+It had been my intention to include the sample solution to the challenge set at the end of [instalment 85](https://pbs.bartificer.net/pbs85) at the start of this instalment, and to end with a new challenge.
+But I’ve changed my mind on that.
+As I was working on my sample solution, two things became clear to me — the challenge was a lot more difficult that I had intended, and a good solution will rely heavily on jQuery.
+It will make the perfect hook for a redux and update of our look at DOM objects and jQuery objects.

 ### A Top-up for Extra Credit

 If you’ve already completed the challenge and are very disappointed not to be getting any new ‘homework’, I offer a little top-up to this challenge for some proverbial extra credit.

 If you can, add some extra UI to allow users to decide which currencies should be shown as the rows within the cards.
 Remember that each card represents a currency’s rate against a list of other currencies.
 So far those ‘other currencies’ have been hard-coded.
-The primary challenge is to simply add control over the cards, not to add control over the rows within the cards, so this literally adds an extra dimension to the problem.
+The primary challenge is to simply add control over the cards, not to add control over the rows within the cards.
+This literally adds an extra dimension to the problem.

 ## Iterators

 As you’ve probably noticed over these past few instalments, ES6 brought absolutely massive changes to JavaScript.
 Iterators are yet another new feature introduced to the language in ES6.
 We’ve actually already used iterators, but we’ve done so implicitly rather than explicitly.

-Let’s start with the problem to be solved — it is often necessary to perform an action on a series of values, i.e., it is often necessary to iterate over a series of values.
+Let’s start with the problem to be solved — it is often necessary to perform an action on a series of values.
+That is, it is often necessary to iterate over a series of values.
 ES6 added the so-called _iterator protocol_ to provide a standard mechanism for iteration.
 We won’t be going into the details here, but we do need to understand the official JavaScript terminology.

 **An object which can be iterated over can be said to be _iterable_.** All JavaScript Arrays are iterable, as are JavaScript strings (one character at a time).